chjj/bthreads/README.md

 - Options
   - `threads.bufferify` - A boolean indicating whether to cast Uint8Arrays
      to Buffer objects after receiving.
 Only affects the high-level API.
-This option in on by default.
+This option is on by default.
 - High-Level API
   - `threads.Thread` - `Thread` Class (see below).
   - `threads.Port` - `Port` Class (see below).